shah/command-center-publishing-framework/README.md

 Prerequisites:

-* Linux server, tested only on Ubuntun 18.04 LTS
+* Linux, tested only on Ubuntu 18.04 LTS
-* user with sudo privileges for setting up some common utilities
 * curl

 Included: